You are here

 New York City Department of Sanitation has fenced off more than 20 acres of a public park in the New Lots/East New York section of Brooklyn in order to operate a composting facility for yard waste from all over the City, including private yard waste.
 The City failed to seek the proper legislative approval for converting public trust parkland into non-park use, and further illegally constructed the solid waste facility without the required Part 360 DEC permit.
 Upon discovery, DEC declined to initiate enforcement proceedings and instead “encouraged” the Department of Sanitation to apply for a permit.

-As mentioned above, Deputy Commissioner Stark reversed ALJ DuBois’s finding that alienation of parkland was an adjudicable issue and held that an aggrieved citizen complaining of alienation must take his complaint to the courts, not to DEC in a permit challenge.
-While we disagree with this holding, we have followed Ms. Stark’s “advice,” and have filed a declaratory judgment action in Supreme Court, Kings County, seeking (1) a declaration that the City has illegally alienated public trust parkland and (2) an injunction requiring the City to either obtain State legislative approval with a reasonable period of time or return the parkland to the public for proper park use.
-We recently received discovery from the City, and we are currently working on a motion for summary judgment and an injunction which, if successful, will require the parkland to be returned to the public and enjoin the operation of compost operations in Spring Creek Park unless state legislative approval is obtained.
+Meanwhile, as mentioned above, Executive Deputy Commissioner Stark reversed ALJ DuBois’s finding that alienation of parkland was an adjudicable issue and held that an aggrieved citizen complaining of alienation must take his complaint to the courts, not to DEC in a permit challenge.
+We have followed EDC Stark’s “advice,” and have filed a declaratory judgment action in Supreme Court, Kings County, seeking (1) a declaration that the City has illegally alienated public trust parkland and (2) an injunction requiring the City to either obtain State legislative approval with a reasonable period of time or return the parkland to the public for proper park use.
+We are preparing to file a motion for summary judgment and a permanent injunction next Tuesday, April 30, which, if successful, will require the parkland to be returned to the public and enjoin the operation of compost operations in Spring Creek Park unless state legislative approval is obtained.